crxynft/interactive-tips/README.md

 🚀 How to Use
 Clone the Repository
-Download or clone this repo to your local machine:

 bash
 Copy
 Edit
 git clone https://github.com/crxynft/interactive-tips.git
-Open index.html
+Open the Page

-Simply open the index.html file in your web browser.
+Open the index.html file in your web browser.
 That’s it!
-The page should load and begin displaying animated elements.
+The animated elements will start automatically.

 🛠 Technologies Used
 HTML